vari-bbc/Intro_to_Linux_for_HPC/docs/01_linux_basics.md

 **Cmd2.** `ls` - list content

 This command lists directory contents.
 Without anything specified after ls, it will list the current directory.
 It can also list content of another directory.
+You might not have any file in your home directory at this point, you can type `touch file.txt` to create your first file.

 `ls /varidata/`

 `ls -lht`  -- show more details of the files.

-**Cmd3.** `cd` -- change directory
+**Cmd3.**  `mkdir` -- create a new directory

-Let’s say you’re in `/home/username/documents` and you want to go to `projects`, a subdirectory of documents, type: `cd projects`

-Another scenario is if you want to switch to a completely new directory, for example, `/home/username/research`, you need to type `cd` followed by the directory’s absolute path: `cd /home/username/research`

-_Tip_, `./` means current working directory. `../` means the parent directory. `/` is the root directory, `~` is home directory.
-Pay attention to these differences.
+Syntax is mkdir new_directory name.
+You can create a new directory in the current directory or another directory.
+For example, `mkdir projects` will create a new directory called "projects" in your home directory.

 **Cmd4.** `mv` -- move and rename file